Camillien Houde: Political career

 Houde was born in Montreal on August 13, 1889 and died there on September 11, 1958.
 He was nicknamed "l'imprévisible"—the unpredictable.
 He was the only surviving child of Azade Houde and Josephine Frenette.
 He is descended from the first Houde ancestor, Louis Houde, who came from Manou, Eure-et-Loir, France to New France in 1647.
 Louis Houde's son was Louis H. who married Marie Lemay in 1685.

 He was first elected to the Legislative Assembly of Quebec as a member of the Conservative Party for the riding of Montréal–Sainte-Marie in the 1923 election.
 He was defeated in the 1927 election, but re-elected in a by-election on October 24, 1928.
 He was elected leader of the Conservative Party on July 10, 1929, led the party to defeat in the 1931 election, and failed to win a seat in Montréal–Saint-Jacques after vacating his previous seat.
 He resigned as Conservative leader on September 19, 1932.

+In 1930, Jews in Montreal expressed anger over antisemitic statements made by Houde.
+During a speech, an audience member had yelled, "To hell with the Jews!"
+Houde replied, "Well said.
+They have a new country and if they won't meet your demands they can go to Palestine, their country."

 When George VI and Queen Elizabeth visited Montreal on the 1939 royal tour of Canada and were greeted by cheering crowds, Houde turned to the King and said: "You know, Your Majesty, some of this is for you."